A guide to butt hinges

 Butt hinges include these types:

 Ball bearing butt hinge: Durable and long lasting.
 Instead of a pin, these butt hinges contain small, greased ball bearings.
-For heavy doors, these should always be your first choice.
+For heavy doors or external doors, these should always be your first choice.
 They operate smoothly, so they’re also ideal for doors that see frequent use.

 Rising butt hinges: Designed for uneven or carpeted floors.
 When closed, these look like typical butt hinges.
 Open the door and the hinge rises about half an inch to clear the floor.
 Stainless-steel rising butt hinges are always a good choice.